monero-project/monero-site/resources/user-guides/Offline_Backup.md

 - Boot into your bootable OS, install the dependencies if necessary

-- Copy the Monero binaries to to a RAM disk (/dev/shm in Linux, Windows bootable ISOs normally have a Z: drive or something)
+- Copy the Monero binaries to a RAM disk (/dev/shm in Linux, Windows bootable ISOs normally have a Z: drive or something)

 - Don't run the Monero daemon.
 Instead, using the command line, use monero-wallet-cli to create a new Monero @account